By Anna Everts

 It’s a good idea to schedule another meeting with your employer or co-worker, depending on who you had the first conversation with, and re-evaluate the situation together.
 Working with others requires teamwork and team effort.
 That means both parties need to put in the work to make it a success.
 If you need help re-evaluating or planning another conversation, don’t be afraid to reach out to us!

 If you find yourself struggling with this process or are unsure how to start planning, feel free to contact us.
-Here at Stack are ready for you to support you and help you get the guidance you need.
+Here at Enna we are ready for you to support you and help you get the guidance you need.
 We’re here for you from step one all the way to step four, and even beyond that.